 Amy, Human Resources Manager

 I want to thank you for the self study course (Rock the PHR).
-I took the exam yesterday, June 1, 2013, and passed!
-Those are the preliminary scores.
-The course was really helpful.
+I took the exam on June 1st and passed!
+Those are the preliminary scores, but I wanted you to know the course was really helpful.

 Kecia, HR Consultant

 In preparation for my second attempt PHR exam I subscribed to your HR self study program.

 I took the exam on January 24th and I am please to say I passed.